-By raising awareness we aim:
+By raising awareness we aim to:

-- to create a culture where bullying is not accepted and does not happen - to encourage those who are bullied to tell an appropriate person - to help individuals cope with bullying - to help individuals to respond to bullying
+- create a culture where bullying is not accepted and does not happen - encourage those who are bullied to tell an appropriate person - help individuals cope with bullying - help individuals to respond to bullying

-Our curriculum is inclusive of the seven legislated strands of equality and, through such inclusion, we encourage open questioning and exploration of each individual self.
-We believe that by creating such an ethos, bullying is less likely to occur as children are routinely taught that difference of all kinds is not something to be feared, but something to be embraced and valued.
+Our curriculum is inclusive of the legislated strands of equality and, through such inclusion, we encourage open questioning and exploration of each individual self.
+We believe that by creating such an ethos, bullying is less likely to occur as children are routinely taught that difference of all kinds is something to be embraced and valued.
 Co-operative behaviour is encouraged e.g. through circle time, group work, a strong school identity.